 Harper served as the Construction Manager At-Risk for the renovation and expansion of historic Neville Hall in the heart of the Presbyterian College campus.
 Built in 1907, Neville Hall is one of the most highly utilized academic buildings on campus and, as such, had significant deferred maintenance issues to address as part of this project.
 In addition, the college tasked us with overseeing the renovation of three stories of the landmark building.
-These renovations included the restoration of the building’s historic rotunda, addition of a 120-seat auditorium, and increase to the overall number of classroom and office spaces.
-In total, Harper completed a comprehensive renovation to Neville’s existing 24,683 SF and an addition of 15,574 SF.
+These renovations included the restoration of the building's historic rotunda, addition of a 120-seat auditorium, and an increase to the overal number of classroom and office spaces.
+In total, Harper completed a comprehensive renovation to Neville's exisiting 24,683 SF and an addition of 15,574 SF.

 What People Are Saying

 “First and foremost, I have been very impressed with Harper's high standards of quality.
 From top to bottom, their organization focuses on excellent quality and workmanship.
 They have established a solid network of subcontractors who share their high standards.
 Their project managers relentlessly seek to fully understand an owner's objectives and design intent and discover opportunities to add quality to their projects.
 Most critical to project success, Harper superintendents demand excellence from everyone on the job site, never allowing compromises to the work and being vigilant to find and correct non-conforming or substandard work.”